nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	}
 	```

-6. Now, add the following code to the body of the HomePage class:
+6. Add the following code to the body of the `HomePage` class:

 	```typescript
 	ionViewDidLoad() {